Mindanao Advice

 Quilling cards.
 Three dimensional art of rolling or coiling and shaping of small trips of paper to create a design.
 Handcrafted in Vietnam.

 Quilling cards.
-Three-dimensional art of rolling or coiling and shaping of small strips of paper to create a design.
+Three-dimensional art of rolling, coiling, and shaping small paper strips to create a design.
 Handcrafted in Vietnam.

-We also went to the Imperial Academy within the Temple of Literature that locals also call the Temple of Confucius.
-When I was in college, we studied Confucius extensively so I got really curious to go there.
+We also went to the Imperial Academy within the Temple of Literature, which locals call the Temple of Confucius.
+When I was in college, we studied Confucius extensively, so I was curious to go there.
 Here he is:

-I felt like I was a member of the royal family as I stepped in because the temple looks like a smaller version of a palace with courtyards, pavilions, small parks, and luscious gardens.
-Great structures like lakes, wells, stone, and wood carvings abound this temple.
+I felt like I was a member of the royal family as I stepped in because the temple looked like a smaller version of a palace with courtyards, pavilions, small parks, and luscious gardens.
+This temple has significant structures like lakes, wells, and stone and wood carvings.
 I have observed that the historic buildings there are very well-preserved.
 Meanwhile, my eyes feasted on the items at the souvenir shops.
 There were so many things to see at the same time and so many people too because it was graduation time at the national university when we went there.

-Next, we went to Hoan Kiem District where the famous Hoan Kiem Lake (Lake of the Returned Sword) is.
-From the distance, you can see the Turtle Tower, another important landmark.
-It was nice to see a lake in the middle of Hanoi’s historic center.
-It is not just an ordinary lake for sure because every Vietnamese I talked to seemed very proud of it.
-My husband also felt nostalgic because the atmosphere at the lake’s café was very much like Europe.
+Next, we went to Hoan Kiem District, where the famous Hoan Kiem Lake (Lake of the Returned Sword) is.
+You can see the Turtle Tower, another important landmark, from the distance.
+Seeing a lake in the middle of Hanoi’s historic center was nice.
+It is not just an ordinary lake because every Vietnamese person I have talked to looks proud of it.
+My husband also felt nostalgic because the lake’s café atmosphere was much like Europe.
 Considering the French influence on Vietnam, it didn’t come as a surprise.
-Well, the lake is surrounded by the chaos of the Old Quarter streets so it is a huge respite from the city’s hustle and bustle, and you don’t have to go too far to relax.
+The lake is surrounded by the chaos of the Old Quarter streets, so it is a huge respite from the city’s hustle and bustle, and you don’t have to go too far to relax.
 What a nice contrast!

 Hoan Kiem Lake surrounds the Ngoc Son Temple.
-It´s like a pagoda sitting on an island and then we have to go over a bridge called Rising Sun Bridge built with exotic designs to get there.
-The gate of the pagoda has grand towering posts with some writings on it, probably Chinese.
+It´s like a pagoda sitting on an island.
+To get there, we had to go over a bridge called the Rising Sun Bridge, which was built with exotic designs.
+The gate of the pagoda has grand towering posts with some writings, probably Chinese.
 The place has a peaceful and quiet vibe to it.

-After taking our fill of the views and some interesting things to see inside the Ngoc Son temple, we proceeded to the Thang Long Water Puppet Theatre to check out the schedule.
+After taking our fill of the views and some exciting things to see inside the Ngoc Son temple, we proceeded to the Thang Long Water Puppet Theatre to check out the schedule.
 We bought two tickets amounting to 200,000d.
-Make no mistake about it because Vietnam´s currency is Dong.
+Please make no mistake about it because Vietnam´s currency is Dong.
 We are talking thousands here.
 I bought this cute wooden mirror for 10,000d 🙂

 Moving on, we waited for the theatre’s opening in a coffee house on the ground floor.
-They served us Vietnam specialty coffee.
-The water puppet show was very colorful, light and fun to watch.
-They staged their performance on the water and the music was very distinct and nice.
-The venue was fully packed with tourists, but I didn’t see so many kids as I was expecting.
+They served us Vietnamese specialty coffee.
+The water puppet show was colorful, light, and fun.
+They staged their performance on the water, and the music was distinct and likable.
+The venue was full of tourists, but I didn’t see as many kids as expected.

 Any trip abroad wouldn’t be complete without visiting the local restaurants.
 I have listed the ones we went to.
-Some of them are without pictures because I didn’t know anymore where I put my shots.
+Some of them are without pictures because, for some reason, I couldn’t find them.

 La Badiane.
 A very nice French resto in a villa.
 And my face that says, I want my food NOW or else... hahaha